Free Tenant Background Check

 We’re big on transparency around here.
 It’s why we openly display our pricing options all over our website – we don’t like surprises, and we’re pretty sure you don’t either (at least when it comes to charges and fees).
 In fact, you’ll find it below!

 This free tenant background check is a welcome gift from us to you.
 Unfortunately, that means it’s a one-time deal.
+You can run more for $1.99 apiece.

 But we think you’ll be impressed with how easy our system is, and all of the things it can do.
-From integrated rental applications and tenant screening reports to lease agreements to online rent collection and more, the system does A LOT.
+From integrated rental applications and tenant screening reports to lease agreements to online rent collection and more, the system does a lot.

 And by the way, the tenant screening reports (credit reports, criminal background checks, and eviction reports) can be charged directly to the applicant.
 So they’re free for you, and you don’t even have to worry about collecting rental application fees!